thalient-ai/thalient.github.io/_pages/home.md

 feature_row2:
   - image_path: /assets/images/logo_2.webp
     alt: "Raisons D'être"
-    excerpt: "Memento mori"
+    excerpt: "*Reasons for being", this is my philosophy about meaning and purpose. *Memento more* is to remember that time is a limited resource."
     title: "Raisons D'être"
     url: "/about/"
     btn_class: "btn--inverse"
     btn_label: "Reflect"
   - image_path: /assets/images/logo_4.webp
     alt: "Sapere Aude"
     excerpt: "*Dare to Know*, knowledge is a tool for personal and societal empowerment.
-Sapere Aude is my personal knowlege base powered by Obsidian, a digital garden"
+Sapere Aude is my personal knowlege base powered by Obsidian, a digital garden."
     title: "Sapere Aude"
     url: "https://obsidian.thalient.ai/"
     btn_class: "btn--inverse"
     btn_label: "Explore"
   - image_path: /assets/images/logo_3.webp
     alt: "Satori"
-    excerpt: "Moments of comprehension"
+    excerpt: "*Satori*, a sudden, profound enlightenment or awakening.
+Satori is a colletion of my moments of insight and lasting realizations."
     title: "Satori"
     url: "/satori/"
     btn_class: "btn--inverse"